 But then she saw The Devil’s Gun that was aimed at her virgin lobe.

 Our first mistake was not returning when there were two staffers who could shoot the gun synchronously at each ear.
 The second mistake was being there in the first place.

 An hour later, we emerged from that store with a traumatized mother and a hysterical kid who only got half an ear pierced (a feat only achieved by a Tasmanian devil whirlwind).
-Since that time, she has developed an irrational fear of needles and two people needed to hold her down during recent immunizations shots.
+Since that time, she developed an irrational fear of needles and two people needed to hold her down during immunizations shots.